raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 ### Arguments

 - `fn` is an asynchronous function or a function that returns a Promise.
 - `args` is the array of arguments to pass to the function.
-Everytime they changes, the function will be executed again.
+Every time they change, the function will be executed again.
 You can omit the array if the function doesn't require any argument.

 With a few options:

-- `options.keepPreviousData` is a boolean to tells the hook to keep the previous results instead of returning the initial value if there aren't any in the cache for the new arguments.
-This is particularly useful when used for data for a List to avoid flickering.
+- `options.keepPreviousData` is a boolean to tell the hook to keep the previous results instead of returning the initial value if there aren't any in the cache for the new arguments.
+This is particularly useful for data for a List to avoid flickering.

 Including the [useCachedState](./useCachedState.md)'s options: